Erikwink/L3/Reflection.md

 ## Chapter 5
 Some of the points made in chapter 5 seems pretty straight forward, like intendation, instance variables and vertical openess.
 I feel like thats the way we been taught to program.
 The instance variables should be at the top of the class (for java and JS) but for some other language that might differ which is good to keep in mind.
 Vertical density is one of the changes i made on my L2 module.
 I removed all the comments and let the nameing speak for itself which made the code more readable.
-In the book Martin empasises variable declaration to be "as close to their usage as possible"(page 80), when ive been programming in java checkstyle has complained about this which has been a bit of a pain in the ass.
+In the book Martin empasises variable declaration to be "as close to their usage as possible"(page 80), when ive been programming in java, checkstyle has complained about this which has been a bit of a pain in the ass.
 But i can see the positive effect on readability after reading the book.
 I also think that makeing methods "Do one thing" and keeping them small makes the variable declaration automatically appear close to its use.
 As stated in the Newspaper Metaphore: "If the newspaper were just one long story containing a disorganized agglomeration of facts, dates, and names, then we simply would not read it"(page 78).
 This quote makes a lot of sense.
 After reading the book i moved my methods to follow Dependant functions and vertical ordering.
 I feel like it helps with reading the code more like a newspaper.